radcolor/trishna/README.md

 Install the rust-lang and all dependencies then run the below command to compile and run the:

 ```
+// Install rust
+curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh

+// Then use cargo to build and run the bot
 cargo run --release
 ```